-Click on image, enter values, select OK, will fill if fill is on.
+Click anywhere on image, alter values and/or Drag and then drag the mouse.
+When satisfied with the numeric rectangle's size and position, select OK.
+This selection will fill if fill is on.
 The operation is applied to the selected area.
 Obeys the rectangular antialiasing option set in the Preferences dialog or by the a / antialias keystroke.

 If you have previously made a normal rectangular selection, then Capture Rect will set the Numeric Rectangle to the same area selection.

 Click and drag to size, release, will fill if fill is on.
 The operation is applied to the selected area.
 Obeys the elliptical antialiasing option set in the Preferences dialog or by the a / antialias keystroke.
 The area selection will release its anchor and slide around if you press and hold the right mouse button as well as the left one.
 Release the right mouse button to re-anchor it.
 Holding ⌘ while sizing the ellipse will maintain a 1:1 aspect ratio.

 Right-clicking on the ellipse tool will open a dialog with the aspect and guide settings.